siddhant-k08/scaffold-eth-0g/README.md

 -   🪝 **[Custom hooks](https://docs.scaffoldeth.io/hooks/)**: Collection of React hooks wrapper around [wagmi](https://wagmi.sh/) to simplify interactions with smart contracts with typescript autocompletion.
 -   🧱 [**Components**](https://docs.scaffoldeth.io/components/): Collection of common web3 components to quickly build your frontend.
 -   🔥 **Burner Wallet & Local Faucet**: Quickly test your application with a burner wallet and local faucet.
--   🔐 **Integration with Wallet Providers**: Connect to different wallet providers and interact with the Rootstock network.
+-   🔐 **Integration with Wallet Providers**: Connect to different wallet providers and interact with the 0G network.

 ![Front Page](./packages/nextjs/public/front_page.png)